Sample ID

 - 500 samples tracked

-- 5,000 scans
+- 5,000+ scans logged

 - 10 samples returned and reused

-- Circulating through 20+ Dutch studios
+- Material circulating through 20+ studios in Netherlands

-Dutch Design Week, 18–26 Oct 2025 — Plasticiet's 1,000-sample validation test.
+Dutch Design Week, Oct 2025 — Plasticiet's 1,000-sample validation test completed successfully.

 They're customer number one.
 You could be number two.